ChrisM0523/Active-Directory/README.md

 <img src="https://i.imgur.com/F6tOgWZ.png" width="80%"  height="80%" />

 *Step 5: Go to Splunk and view events through our created index.
-See event code 4625 indicating unsuccessful login attempts and event code 4624 showing successful login and details of logged in machine.*
+See event code 4625 indicating unsuccessful login attempts and event code 4624 showing successful login and details of logged in machine which is the Kali Linux with the attacker IP of 192.168.10.250.*

 <img src="https://i.imgur.com/9QgKmGC.png" width="80%"  height="80%" />